 It should be noted that the Praxis exams are offered only in a computer delivered format.
-Test-takers may take the exams at any Prometric Testing Center across the nation.
+Test-takers may take the exams at any Prometric Testing Center across the nation or through Praxis Tests at Home.
 It is important to list PSU as a designated score recipient so your scores will be officially reported to the Office of Teacher Education.